katjakarhu/OpenCAQDA/README.md

 If you would like to participate, feel free to tackle unassigned issues!

 OpenCAQDA is an easy-to-use open source desktop application for qualitative data analysis.
-The goal is to provide the user with high visibility and control over the coding process, and therefore no AI feature are planned.
+The goal is to provide the user with high visibility and control over the coding process.

 You can: